As a friend I would like to thank Lööf Foundation for giving me the opportunity to make a small difference to some very special children.

 Can you imagine it taking 6 hours to travel 50km in the western world, infrastructure is key to the life existence of the village people of Nepal.
 When we finally arrived in Ratankot I looked like a rabbit in headlights!
 The luggage was carried by Morgan, she looked like a local carrying 25kg on her head and back.
 Home of Hope was beautiful, with prayer flags outside and a lovely porch which I would spend many hours sitting on over the coming week.

-From that first day the time seemed to fly, from dance competitions to dental clinics, from lunch for the whole Ratankot school to checking in on the Martin Lundstedt workshop.
+From that first day the time seemed to fly, from dance competitions to dental clinics, from lunch for the whole Ratankot school.

 I was not sure what this was all about, but by the end I understood; Sophie is ensuring that Home of Hope is not singled out for preferential treatment, building bridges with the village.
 This is key as the Home of Hope relies on the village. just as the village relies on Home of Hope.